-On the last Wednesday in August, the Plaza del Pueblo in Buñol, Valencia runs red with the juice of tomatoes.
+On the last Wednesday in August, this year in a week’s time, on the 30th, the Plaza del Pueblo in Buñol, Valencia runs red with the juice of tomatoes.
 It’s La Tomatina festival, an hour of fruit carnage as thousands of people throw tomatoes at each other.
-But how did it start?
+But how did this somewhat strange tradition start?

 Possible origins of La Tomatina

-Possible theories include a local food fight among friends, a teenage class war, a volley of tomatoes from bystanders at a carnival parade, a practical joke on a bad musician, and the anarchic aftermath of an accidental lorry spillage.
+Possible theories of how La Tomatina started include a local food fight among friends, a teenage class war, a volley of tomatoes from bystanders at a carnival parade, a practical joke on a bad musician, and the anarchic aftermath of an accidental lorry spillage.

 Whatever the truth, La Tomatina was born and repeated year after year.
 However, city officials banned the tomato throwing in the 1950s.